46-HA/rust_guessing_game/README.md

-Simple password guessing game made from the Rust Programming Book
+Simple guessing game made from the Rust Programming Book